Valiantic/Munting-Sisiw-Student-Daycare-Management-System/docs/Documentation.md

 12. in grade-edit.php organize arrangement of codes
 13. create a grade-edit.php on req folder to edit data
 14. copy the code from student-edit on req folder to grade-edit on req folder
-15. add blank field validator on grade-edit.php
+15. add blank field detector on grade-edit.php